flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    The maximum level number in the tree based overlay network.
    Maxlevel is 0 for a size=1 instance.

-tbon.endpoint
+tbon.parent-endpoint
-   The endpoint for the tree based overlay network to communicate over.
+   The ZeroMQ endpoint of this broker's TBON parent.

 tbon.zmqdebug
    If set to an non-zero integer value, 0MQ socket event logging is enabled,